-First, the bad news: you can pretty much forget about Snapchatting your holiday.
+First, the bad news: you can pretty much forget about covering your holiday on socials.
 While Cuba does have the internet, it’s scarce, slow and hard to access.
 Wi-fi as you know it does not exist.

 No internet means no Google Maps, no texts threads with friends back home and no looking up the ten best places to eat in Havana before you go out.
 If you want to get around, you’ll need to ask someone for directions (or, shock horror, use a paper map).

 It might sound difficult, but Cuba’s internet situation forces you to be present.
 Without Instagram to be distracted by, you’ll have no choice but to look up at what’s around you and with no online cheat sheets telling you what to do and where to go, you’ll need to rely on word of mouth and local expertise.
 It’s a shock at first, but it means you get so much more out of the country.

 If you’re in the mood to kick back and relax at a resort with Netflix and 24-hour room service, don’t come to Cuba.

 The country’s socialist system means that until recently, the only hotels allowed to operate were grim, state-run hovels no right-minded traveller would touch with a ten-foot pole.
 But the government did allow Cuban families to make extra money on top of their government allowance by renting out rooms in their homes to travellers, in a set-up they call casa particulares.

 Still today, these casas are the main form of accommodation for travellers to Cuba and an unavoidable form of cultural immersion.
 Stay at a casa and you’ll end up walking in through the living room, ducking under the TV while the kids watch cartoons and Mum cooks dinner — you are really, truly in people’s houses.
 In the best possible way, this is not a destination where you can hide out in the hotel.